agentcontest/agentcontest.github.io/2020/index.md

 --- | ---
-First software package and specifications available | End of March Programming and testing by the participants | April - July Registration Deadline | September
+First software package and specifications available | End of March Programming and testing by the participants | April - July Registration Deadline | 10th August
-Qualification | End of August
+Qualification | 24th August
 Contest | September 2020

 The platform